slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ## On family and friends

 <!--
+-- x\@blakeaburge] * One of life’s rarest gifts: Someone you don’t have to perform for.
+You don’t edit your thoughts.
+You don’t shrink your personality.
+You don’t explain your feelings.
+You just exist... and they meet you there.
+Few things are as valuable as someone who lets you be 100% yourself.
+-- x\@signulll] * there is an incredibly simple way to figure out if someone actually likes you: ask them to hang out. if they like you, they’ll say yes & suggest a time. if they don’t, they’ll pretend to be busy, & you should never talk to them again.
+-- x\@tailopez] You will never outperform your environment.
+Change cities or countries quicker.
+-- x\@tailopez] Your environment is stronger than your willpower.

-- If they are not in front of you, leave them behind.
++ If they are not in front of you, leave them behind.
 Transactional friendships decrease your happiness.
 -->

 > *"True friendship can exist only between equals."